Stevia And Belly Fat

 Stevia and risk of chronic diseases

-Excess sugar consumption, as already established, can increase the total fat in the body and, at the same time, increase a person’s risk of chronic diseases like diabetics, heart disease, and obesity.
+Excess sugar consumption, as already established, can increase the total fat in the body and, at the same time, increase a person’s risk of chronic diseases like diabetes, heart disease, and obesity.
 Considering the fact that stevia has no calories or very little (if there is any), adding it as an alternative sweetener when drinking ginger tea should not take away from a person’s belly fat burning goal.

-In summary, stevia is a no-calorie sweetener that has health benefits, but not without some possible side effects.
-Because of its no-calorie feature, it does not increase fat in the body.
+In summary, stevia is a low-calorie sweetener that has health benefits, but not without some possible side effects.
+Because of its low-calorie feature, it does not increase fat in the body.
 Belly fat, on the other hand, is a result of several factors, including stress, poor eating habit, and lack of regular exercise.
 Currently, no research has identified a direct association between stevia and belly fat, which means that the consumption of the sweetener is not likely to affect most people who are pursuing a belly fat goal.

 If you want your weight loss plan to be efficient, don’t forget to do some exercise on the regular basis.
 Check out this 20-min Full Body Workout at Home.